 — File for a hearing with South Carolina’s Department for Medicaid Services.

 — Make suggestions about your rights and responsibilities.

-As a Dottie’s Pharmacy patient, you have the responsibility to:
+As a Dottie’s Pharmacy patient, you must:

-- Help in creating a safe home environment.
+— Have a safe home environment.

 — Notify your physician and pharmacist if you choose to end therapy.